OonceyDooncey/bob_bot/README.md

 You will first need to create a discord application at [Discord Developer Portal — My Applications] (https://discord.com/developers/applications).
 Then, replace the token with your own token obtained from Discord.

-Do take note that the database is built with MongoDB, so if you are planning to use a different database.
-You will need to adjust the functions "user_exists", "retrieve_balance" and "update_buckeronis".
+Do take note that the database is built with MongoDB.
+If you are planning to use a different database, you will need to adjust the functions "user_exists", "retrieve_balance" and "update_buckeronis".

 ```
 git clone https://github.com/OonceyDooncey/bob_bot.git